-I love to travel and, to me, the best part of traveling is all the different foods to try.
-The Arab world does not disappoint when it comes to edible delights, and although home cooked meals are always the best way to go, sometimes the hunger hits you before you have a chance to get home.
+I love to travel and, to me, the best part of traveling is all the different street food to try.
+The Arab world does not disappoint when it comes to savory dishes.
+Although home-cooked meals are always the best way to go, sometimes the hunger hits you.
 So what do you do?
 You grab something on the go!

-So, before those hunger pangs start to hit, here is a list of Arab street food and snacks that you can pop into just about any nearby vendor or stand to satiate your appetite for some of the best food the Arab culture has to offer:
+So, before hunger start to hit, here is a list of Arab street food and snacks.
+You can pop into just about any nearby vendor or stand to satiate your appetite for some of the best food the Arab culture has to offer.

 We can’t talk about food on the go without talking about Arabic bread.
 Made in brick ovens and served at nearly every meal, Arabs use it for dipping, making delicious sandwiches, and even as the base for some meals such as msakhan.

 Oh hummus, that creamy, garlicky, lemony, deliciously protein-packed dip!
 We’re sure you know the ingredients for this deliciousness.
-Mashed chickpeas, tahini, olive oil, garlic and a few drops of lemon juice is the staple dip of most Arabic-speaking countries.
+Mashed chickpeas, tahini, olive oil, garlic and a few drops of lemon juice make hummus a staple dip of most Arabic-speaking countries.
 Most importantly, don’t forget to eat it with fresh, warm from the oven pita bread.

-The second most popular dip to be found in the Arab world has to be baba ghanooj (sometimes called mutabal), and it’s no wonder.
-Made with eggplants and tahini, it’s smooth, creamy texture and slightly smoked taste served with fresh or toasted pita bread, baba ghanooj is truly a delectable delight.
+The second most popular dip in the Arab world has to be baba ghanooj (or mutabal).
+Baba ghanooj is truly a delectable delight.
+Combine eggplants and tahini, this smooth, creamy texture and slightly smoked taste will make you want more.

-Crunchy outside, soft inside, falaafil el is the definitive Middle Eastern street food.
-It’s made from ground chickpeas, minced parsley, onions and spices make this delicious ball of fried dough.
+Crunchy outside, soft inside, falafel is the definitive Middle Eastern street food.
+Ground chickpeas, minced parsley, onions and spices make this delicious ball of fried dough.
 You eat it by hand or in a sandwich with lettuce, tomatoes, and hummus.
 Vegetarians will love it!

-No one will think you’re a “foul” for eating this flavor-packed Egyptian dish.
-(See what I did there?)
-It’s made of fava beans (No liver or Chianti, though.
-Sorry Hannibal Lecter fans) and various Arab spices.
-Served warm and topped with minced chili peppers, dices tomatoes, parsley and lots of olive oil, it’s often served for breakfast with warm Arabian bread.
+No one will think you’re a “foul” for eating this flavor-packed Egyptian dish (See what I did there?).
+It’s basically fava beans with various Arab spices.
+Served warm and topped with minced chili peppers, diced tomatoes, parsley and lots of olive oil.
+You often see it during breakfast with warm Arabian bread.

-Found in just about every Arab bakery, manakeesh is a round bread sprinkled with cheese, ground meat or za’tar – a savory spice made of thyme, sesame seeds, sumac, salt, and olive oil.
-It’s absolutely perfect for an on the go breakfast or lunch.
+Found in just about every Arab bakery, manakeesh is a round bread sprinkled with cheese, ground meat or za’tar.
+Za’atar is a savory spice made of thyme, sesame seeds, sumac, salt, and olive oil.
+Certainly, it’s absolutely perfect for an on the go breakfast or lunch.

 Kind of like a hamburger (or lamb burger) on a stick, Kufta kabaab is basically a shish kabob that has been ground up and mixed with onions, parsley and spices such as all spice, cumin, cinnamon, salt and pepper.
 It is then wrapped around a skewer and grilled or broiled, and of course served with Arabic bread and hummus.